Being Human in the Age of AI

 Why does AI make us feel more human, not less?

-This is the substrate argument made personal.
+This is the substrate argument made personal (the substrate is simply the foundation a thing is built on; for AI, that foundation is us).
 AI does not exist in a vacuum.
-It is built on us — trained on our words, deployed into the field of our collective consciousness, mirroring back what we put in.
-As I have said before: it gathers its sources from us.
+It is built on us: trained on our words, deployed into the field of our collective consciousness, mirroring back whatever we feed it.
+As I have said before, it gathers its sources from us.
 It is not better than us in that sense.
 It is us, amplified.
 Which means the most important upgrade in the age of AI is not to the model.
-It is to the humans the model is learning from.
+It is to the humans the model studies.

 AI raises the floor of creativity.
 It has not touched the ceiling.
 And the ceiling is where the irreplaceable work lives.